Genie-Culturel/EscapeLifeCommon/README.md

 #### Environnement specic code

 The classes are defined as partial since some specific logic needs to be added on both the server and the client.
-Makes sure to define the `Process()` method of each class that implements `MessageBase` in the `Processors` folder under the same namespace as the other file.
+By overriding the `Process()` method of a class that implements `MessageBase`, you can write specific environnement code.
+To do so, create a `Processors` folder under the parent folder with the same namespace as the other file.

 Example for `ChatProcessors.cs`: